 - The war memorial with detailed information about those who fell is available on the Roll of Honour site for Huntingdonshire.

 - The parish of Brampton was part of the Huntingdon Union for Poor Law administration.

-- Births and Deaths registered in the Huntingdon Union Workhouse (1838 - 1949) are available as fiche set D10, from the Huntingdonshire FHS.
+- Births and Deaths registered in the Huntingdon Union Workhouse (1838 - 1949) are available as fiche set D10, from the Cambridgeshire and Huntingdonshire FHS.